benrodenhaeuser/101_small_problems/exercism/ruby/bowling/README.md

 For a tenth frame of X1/ (strike and a spare), the total value is 20.

-For a tenth frame of XXX (three strikes), the total value is 30.
+For a tenth frame of three strikes, the total value is 30.

 ## Requirements